PARKDALE

 For the purposes of the association, Parkdale is defined as the area between Roncesvalles Avenue and Dufferin Street, from Lake Ontario north to Pearson Avenue, and from Macdonell east to the railway tracks.

-Did you know?
+Did You Know?
 Residents’ associations often play an important role in shaping neighbourhood planning, advocacy, and local decision-making.

 -